ThisIsntTheWay/headless-anki/README.md

 ```

 > [!WARNING]
-> If you do bring your own profile, nake sure that your AnkiConnect configuration doesn't have a listen address of `localhost`
+> If you do bring your own profile, make sure that your AnkiConnect configuration doesn't have a listen address of `localhost`

 > [!TIP]
 > Launch the container with the environment var `ANKICONNECT_WILDCARD_ORIGIN=1` to set `webCorsOriginList` in AnkiConnects config to `["*"]`.
-> **This will modify your existing config** if you bring your own profile, but the existing config file will first be backed up to `config.json_bak_ha`.
+> **This will modify your existing config** if you bring your own profile!
+Your existing config file will be backed up to `config.json_bak_ha` first, however.
 > - If this ENV var is unset/not equal to 0, this backup will be restored (if existing)

 You can also use other QT platform plugins by setting the env var `QT_QPA_PLATFORM`: